Identification and adaptive control of a high-contrast focal plane wavefront correction system: Expectation-Maximization (E-M) algorithm

-Since $p(Y| \theta)$ does not depend on $X$, the E-step is maximized when $\mathcal{Q}(X)=p(X| Y, \theta)$.
-This conditional probability can be derived from a combined approach using a Kalman filter and Rauch smoothing.
-In what follows, we introduce notations $\hat{x}_{k_1|k_2}$ and $P_{k_1|k_2}$, which represent the estimate and covariance of the state variables at control iteration $k_1$ given observations up to and including at control iteration $k_2$.
+In what follows, we introduce notations $\hat{x}_{k_1|k_2}$ and $P_{k_1|k_2}$, which represent the estimated expectation and covariance of the hidden states at control iteration $k_1$ given observations up to and including at control iteration $k_2$.
+With these simplified notations, the conditional probability in the E-step becomes

+in our linear Gaussian FPWC system.
+This conditional probability can be derived from a combined approach using Kalman filter and Rauch smoother.

 The Kalman filter first forward propagates the states and estimates the hidden states based only on the data up to the current step.
 The Kalman filter optimization problem is defined in Sec.~\ref{subsec:estimationControl}.
 The solution to the optimization problem gives five Kalman filter equations,